alexispurslane/silverblue-alexis/README.md

 - Add stow for configuration file management
 - Add fish for completions/backup shell (it's what I'm familiar with) and nushell (my aspirational shell)
-- Add Flatpaks for all my applications including Gradience for my custom lightweight theme (with the system management-critical ones being system flatpaks)
+- Add Flatpaks for all my applications (with the system management-critical ones being system flatpaks)
 - Provide the distrobox assemble spec for my development container as part of the system, so I can use `ujust` to build it
 - Add a ujust script for downloading and un-`stow`ing my dotfiles.